Up to 60% off sofas & mattresses — limited‑time deals.

 Ellison Sofa Reviews

-I reviewed the Ellison sofa lineup because the name keeps showing up in budget-sofa searches.
-We brought in the most common configurations and lived with them for a few weeks—movie nights, laptop work, quick naps, and a lot of seat-swapping.
+We reviewed the Ellison sofa lineup because the name keeps showing up in budget-sofa searches.
+We brought in the most common versions and lived with them for a few weeks through movie nights, laptop work, quick naps, and a lot of seat swapping.
 Dr. Adrian Walker watched posture and pressure points while the rest of the team tracked cushion recovery, fabric feel, noise, and setup friction.
-Here’s what felt good, what didn’t, and who each version fits best.
+This guide focuses on what held up in hands-on testing, what wore on us over time, and who each version fits best.

 Product Overview